 How will I know if the deals are any good?

-You will find great deals on Prime Day.
+There's no doubt that you'll find great deals on Prime Day.
 We just recommend you shop with caution, because not every deal will be a good deal.
 Make a list of the items you'd like to buy and stick to it.

 Also, tools like CamelCamelCamel — a site that tracks the price history of many Amazon products — can help you spot fake deals from true price drops.